rowland007/Cyber-Playbook/docs/glossary.md

 - **Secure Network Design** - The development of system protection to control access to data in or on a network.
 - **Security Architectures** - An umbrella term for the protection of electronic data and networks.
 In the IT world, security comprises authorization (who has access), authentication (whether this is the authorized user), encryption (scrambling data for privacy), and malware protection (avoiding destructive infiltration), as well as backup and disaster recovery (assurance against failure) (PC Magazine, 2019).
 - **Security Event Management Software** - Software that imports security event information from multiple data sources, normalizes the data, and correlates events among the data sources.
+- **Separation of Duty (SOD)** - A security principle that divides critical functions among different staff members in an attempt to ensure that no one individual has enough information or access privilege to perpetrate damaging fraud (CSRC, n.d.).
 - **Session Hijacking** - Seizing unauthorized control of a computer or communications session in order to steal data or compromise the system in some manner (PC Magazine, 2018).
 - **Session Interruption** - Stopping the current process where irregularities have been detected.
 This is a form of intrusion detection that stops rogue processes from getting out of control.
 - **Signature Detection** - The identification of a threat based on the pattern or content of its creation.
 Signatures are also identified by previous incidents that involved the process.